reconsumeralization/smart-mcp-server/README.md

 - **Tool Proxy**: Manages execution of tools on various servers
 - **Caching**: Improves performance with intelligent caching of tool information
 - **Security**: Implements authentication, rate limiting, and input validation
+- **Workflow System**: Orchestrates parallel execution of tools with dependency management
 - **Extensible**: Easy to add new tool servers and categories

 ## Architecture